New Member signup

 How to Join:

-By Online Submission: Complete the form below and then click on the “Save & Verify” button at the bottom of the page.
+By Online Submission: Complete the form below and then click on the “Save & Verify” button at the bottom of the form.
 Your call sign, name and address information will be verified with the FCC license registry.
 To match up online applications with any PayPal dues payments, your PayPal email address or shipping address should match the data you supply below.

 An email will be sent from OCRA to the secure email address you list below confirming receipt of your application, additional membership information and a private access link you can use to further describe your ham radio interests, need for assistance and make an online credit card dues payment via PayPal.
 Or, attend the next meeting to pay your dues to the club treasurer.

-By Mail: Supply the same information requested below with dues payment (write your callsign on and pay by check made out to “Orange County Radio Amateurs,Inc”, P.O.
+By Mail: Supply the same information requested below with dues payment (write your callsign on your check) made by check.
+Make your check payable to “Orange County Radio Amateurs, Inc.”.
+Mail your information and your check to Orange County Radio Amateurs, Inc., P.O.
 Box 294, Carrboro, NC 27510.

 A completed membership application and dues payment is required to complete the the process of joining OCRA.